 Calliope is an attempt to design an energy system model from the ground of up with specific design goals in mind (see below).
 Therefore, the model approach and data format layout may be different from approaches used in other models.
-The design of the nodes approach used in Calliope was influenced by the power nodes modelling framework by [Heussen2010].
+The design of the nodes approach used in Calliope was influenced by the power nodes modelling framework by [Heussen2010], but Calliope is different from traditional power system modelling tools, and does not provide features such as power flow analysis.